microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 ### Step 4 (Optional): Consolidate machines into a single Resource Group

 > [!NOTE]
 > 💡If you prefer to organize your resources into multiple subscriptions or resource groups, you can skip this step.
-Not performing this step will not cause any functionality impact.
+This step is optional and not performing this step will not cause any functionality impact.

 You can perform this step in the following cases: